BSidesSF/bsidessf.github.io/_pages/ctf.md

 ## How to play?

-Our 2024 CTF has enced, see you next year!
+Our 2024 CTF has ended, see you next year!

 In the meantime, you can join us on [Discord](https://discord.gg/kB7C4BDmGH) as we count down to 2024.